Yandex Cloud

 gRPC API

-1. Go to the folder page and select Managed Service for ClickHouse.
+1. Navigate to the folder dashboard and select Managed Service for ClickHouse.

-2. Click the cluster name and open the Hosts tab.
+2. Click the cluster name and navigate to the Hosts tab.

-3. Click in the host's row and select Delete.
+3. Click in the host row and select Delete.

-To delete one or more hosts from the cluster, run the following command, providing the names of the hosts you want to delete.
+To delete one or multiple hosts from a cluster, run the command below, providing the names of the hosts you want to delete.
 Use the space character as a separator.

-The command for deleting a single host looks like this:
+The command for deleting a single host is as follows:

 yc managed-clickhouse hosts delete --cluster-name=<cluster_name> \